-Which, brings us to an important point when requesting the removal of bad links: document everything.
+Which brings us to an important point when requesting the removal of bad links from Google: document everything.

-In the case that your website does get a Google penalty, great documentation is extremely important in their reconsideration requests.
+In the case that your website does get a Google penalty, great documentation is vital for reconsideration requests.

 The more documentation, the easier it is for search engines to reconsider any manual actions against your site.

-Google tries to deter webmasters from disavowing bad backlinks on every resource page about the topic.
+Google tries to deter webmasters from disavowing toxic backlinks on every resource page about the topic.